ewoks-kit/ewokscore/doc/definitions.rst

   is used as a subgraph.

 The *input_nodes* and *output_nodes* have these attributes
-* *id*: node identifier which will be used in links with a super graph
+* *id*: non-unique node identifier which will be used in links with a super graph.
+When there are multiple nodes with the same *id*, a single link will be expanded to multiple links at runtime.
 * *node*: node identifier which should be in the node attributes of this graphs
 * *sub_node* (optional): in case *node* is a graph we need to specify the node *id* inside that graph.
 The *sub_node* can be an *id* from the node attributes of the sub-graph or